blakecannell/eosio-project-boilerplate-simple/README.md

-#Straas

-StraaS is EOS-powered platform for property owners.
+StraaS is an EOS-powered platform for property owners.
 It was built over the course of the EOS Sydney Hackathon (August 4/5, 2018) by the following team members;

 - Anya Nova
 - Blake Cannell